Overcoming the negative impacts of tourism with new policies

 Via various industry projects and academic research papers, ETFI is building a body of knowledge on and contributing to an integrated approach to tourism destination development.
-For instance, a soon to be published position paper for CELTH on Building Responsible Destinations provides a range of building blocks and a Regieorgaan SIA funded research project aims to identify the conditions that allow destinations to adaptively respond to the pressures that stem from a dynamic society and globalized economy.
+For instance, a soon to be published position paper for CELTH on Building Responsible Destinations provides a range of building blocks and a Regieorgaan SIA funded research project aims to identify the conditions that allow destinations to adaptively respond to the pressures that stem from a dynamic society and globalised economy.

 More studies: see publications by Stefan Hartman via Google Scholar, ResearchGate or LinkedIn page on publications.1 å